Why knowing the difference between Lead Generation and Demand Generation helps you market

 - What channels will you use to create and distribute content?

-Hopefully this article helped you understand the difference between lead generation and demand generation.
-If you ever feel confused about which strategy is best suited to your business needs or not sure how to start creating a demand generation strategy, Paper Sword can help.
+Hopefully, this article helped you understand the difference between lead generation and demand generation.
+If you ever feel confused about which strategy is best suited to your business needs or unsure how to start creating a demand generation strategy, Paper Sword can help.

-Simply reach out to our team about our lead generation services, and we’d be happy to jump on a call with you.
+Simply reach out to our team about our lead generation services.
+We’d be happy to jump on a call with you!